Paul Bayes

 Paul Bayes (born 1953) is an English Anglican retired bishop.
-He served as Bishop of Liverpool, 2014–2022, and as Bishop of Hertford in the Church of England Diocese of St Albans, 2010–2014.
+He served as Bishop of Hertford, a suffragan bishop in the Church of England's Diocese of St Albans from 2010 to 2014, and then as Bishop of Liverpool from 2014 to 2022.

 Early life

-Bayes was born in Bradford, West Riding of Yorkshire, on 2 November 1953.
-He studied drama at the University of Birmingham before studying for ordination at Queen's College, Edgbaston.
+Bayes was born in Bradford, West Riding of Yorkshire, on 2 November 1953, and attended Belle Vue Boys School in the city, He studied drama at the University of Birmingham before studying for ordination at Queen's College, Edgbaston.

 Ordained ministry

 Bayes was ordained in the Church of England, made a deacon at Petertide 1979 (1 July) and as a priest the Petertide following (29 June 1980), both times by Ronnie Bowlby, Bishop of Newcastle, at Newcastle Cathedral.
 He was an assistant curate at St Paul's Church, Whitley Bay for three years (1979–1982).
 He then became a university chaplain in west London from 1982 to 1987.

-Bayes moved to High Wycombe for seven years where he initially as Team Vicar (1987–1990) and then Team Rector (1990–1994) before becoming Team Rector of Totton for nine years (1995–2004).
+Bayes moved to High Wycombe for seven years where he initially was Team Vicar (1987–1990) and then Team Rector (1990–1994) before becoming Team Rector of Totton for nine years (1995–2004).
 While he was at Totton, Bayes was also the Area Dean of Lyndhurst from 2000.
 Upon leaving Totton, he joined the Archbishops' Council staff team as National Mission and Evangelism Adviser until his ordination to the episcopacy.
 He was also an honorary canon at Worcester Cathedral from 2007 until his consecration.